 The path is smooth and 100% riverside through this gorgeous river gorge.
 I had reservations and a plan that was canceled due to covid, but it’s on my outdoor travel wish list.

-Stay in a History or Castle Hotel Nearby
+Stay in a Castle Hotel of Course!

 Check out the links here from Booking – I always use them for my city and multi-day hikes because they are trustworthy and helpful to keep organized.